rsaarelm/roguereview/powder.md

 There's a global variable for the RNG state.
 There can be a stack of the states via an intrusive linked list in the `RAND_STATE` type for the state.
-(Class names are ALLCAPS in Powder.)
+(Class names are ALLCAPS in POWDER.)
 So you could have a bottom RNG that is used to create all the levels deterministically from the seed, and a higher-level RNG that can be called during gameplay and which won't mess the generation of the next level no